How do I become an Arizona Master Naturalist?

 How do I apply for the program?

-The application window for Cohort 4 (Winter/Spring 2022) will open in Autumn 2021.
-You can add yourself to our interest list if you’d like to be alerted when the new application is open!
+The application window for Cohort 4 (Winter/Spring 2022) is open until November 20, 2021.
+You register for the course by clicking the REGISTER button below.
 If you have any questions or concerns, please contact us at firstname.lastname@example.org

 The registration application for Cohort 4 will be opening on September 1st so check back then.
 We will have the link for the application in this same spot!
 The course will start in January 2022.